 We leave the bustling and festive city of Dublin and travel to the oldest city in Ireland, Waterford.
 This city was first settled by the Vikings in 853, and you’ll have some free time to explore and grab some lunch.
 Then we move onto the famous Blarney Castle.
 Will you be brave enough to hang over the edge and kiss the Blarney Stone so you get the ‘gift of the gab’ at this 600-year old castle?
-We move onto our last stop for the day and our home for the night, Killarney.
-You will still feel the Christmas spirit around you as you walk through the beautiful town centre, before we receive more Irish hospitality as we enjoy a meal together this evening.
+We move onto our last stop for the day and our home for the night, the Killarney region, where we'll receive more Irish hospitality as we enjoy a meal together this evening.

 Today you have a free day in Killarney.
 There are incredible trails to hike, amazing golf courses and beautiful churches to visit.
 Alternatively, join our optional excursion as we drive the incredible Ring of Kerry.
 Any trip to Ireland is synonymous with rolling green hills, charming villages and breathtaking coastal views, and the Ring of Kerry absolutely ticks all these boxes.
-You’ll be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
-We’ll stop in picture-postcard villages and gorgeous towns.
-Here, you can stroll down the high streets, relax in traditional cafés and browse the souvenir shops.
+Be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
+Stop in picture-perfect villages and gorgeous towns, experience a real life sheepdog show, learn more about Irish heritage, relax in traditional cafés and browse the souvenir shops.

 Today is filled with more epic scenery as we drive up the Wild Atlantic Way coastal road.
 We include a photo stop in Adare, which is often described as the ‘prettiest village in Ireland’.
 We’ll then make a quick stop in Limerick so you can take a photo of the 13th century King John’s Castle.
 We move on to a must-see on any trip to Ireland - the Cliffs of Moher.
 These cliffs rise over 200m above the sea and the views are nothing short of amazing!
 Our next stop of the day is Galway, where you’ll have free time to explore.
 Don’t miss the opportunity to listen to live traditional Irish music in one of the pubs here, before we travel on to our accommodation in Ballina.